Nampeyo 1 (unsigned)Culture:

 Peabody Museum, Harvard #44-13-10/27101

-Aside from its aesthetic value as a piece of art, bowl 1993-03 is the pivotal pot in this collection for two reasons:
+Aside from establishing a link between ancient Sikyatki pottery and Nampeyo’s evolving aesthetic and its aesthetic value as a piece of art, bowl 1993-03 is the pivotal pot in this collection for two additional reasons:

 First, this bowl is as close as I am likely to get to that moment when Polacca “D” pottery gave way to the more commercially successful Hano Polychrome/Sikyatki Revival ware that for the last 120 years has defined “Hopi pottery.”